 In fact, the bidding can drop all the way down to $0 for underperforming ads.

 That’s only part of the story.
 Google won’t reveal everything that it uses in its algorithm.
 But, we do know that your ad buying history plays an essential part.

-Let’s consider an example.
-Suppose you’re selling tripods online and you’re running an AdWords campaign to appeal to professional photographers.
+Suppose you’re selling tripods online and you’re running a Google Ads campaign to appeal to professional photographers.
 You set your max bid to $1 per click and choose Enhanced CPC.

 Your ad shows up, people click on it, and some of them buy your tripods.
 Because of Enhanced CPC, you’ve just earned more revenue for your business.
 In fact, in one small study, Enhanced CPC improved the return on ROAS for 70% of users.

 You might have earned more revenue, but that doesn’t mean you’ve earned more profit.
 If your advertising costs go up 60% (the cost per click in this case), can your profit margins sustain that hit?

 For some newer businesses, though, the additional charge might be worth it.
 That’s because they’re still acquiring customers who could generate a long-term revenue stream.

 Think about it.
 If professional photographers visit your site, buy your tripods, and order more of them from your company over their professional careers, was that worth the additional charge?

 For many businesses, yes.
 That’s a long-term outlook, though.
 So you’ll need a long term strategy to keep those customers engaged, as well as financial reserves while you wait for the investment to pay off.